-The College of Coastal Georgia adheres to the Southern Association of Colleges and Schools Commission on Colleges' (SACSCOC) policy on Institutional Obligations for Public Disclosure that states, "A candidate or accredited SACSCOC institution is obligated to provide to its students, constituents, and the public information about itself that is complete, accurate, timely, accessible, clear and sufficient.”
+The College of Coastal Georgia (CCGA) adheres to the Southern Association of Colleges and Schools Commission on Colleges’ (SACSCOC) policy on Institutional Obligations for Public Disclosure that states, "A candidate or accredited SACSCOC institution is obligated to provide to its students, constituents, and the public information about itself that is complete, accurate, timely, accessible, clear and sufficient.”

 The College’s catalog serves as the official document to provide foundational content for all print and web communications.
 All official printed and electronic publications adhere to the College’s visual identity standards guidelines to ensure consistency in design and presentation.

-The Office of Advancement meets with faculty and staff responsible for creating content via web and addresses e-newsletters, printed publications, and social media to ensure that material accurately reflects the institution.
+The Office of Advancement meets with faculty and staff responsible for creating content via the web and addresses e-newsletters, printed publications, and social media to ensure that material accurately reflects the institution.